K-h-a-l-e-d/Simple_BankAccountClass/README.md

 while the other constructor is a named constructors which initiates the Bank account with ID, Name without a balance ( $0 Balance).

 ## Code Output:
-this Outputs tests the Code in three screnarios:
+this Output tests the Code in three screnarios:
 1- Normal Deposit, Withdraw operation.
 2- Insufficient balance.
 3- invalid deposit amount input for non-positive values.